jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 # eclipse-cheatsheets-to-dita-to-pdf

-I worked on https://github.com/debrief/debrief and I was given permission to extract the part of the project I worked on.
+I worked on https://github.com/debrief/debrief and this project is based on part of the document publishing in that project.

 Basically this code takes a set of Eclipse cheat sheets and transforms them to PDF.
 See the glossary of links below which describe the technologies being used.